Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 !scr "party...       l8r           "
 ```

-## Extract code into separate files
+## Extracting code into separate files

 So far our program is one single file that includes code, scrolltext, the charset and the music.
 That's okay for a program this small, but I like it neatly packaged.
 But where in our code is all that stuff?